 Additionally, the VU indicator illuminates orange when the output is above 0 VU, illuminates green when the output is above -20 VU, and doesn't illuminate when the output is below -20 VU.
-The Gain indicator illuminates red when the gain level has been adjusted off from unity by the user.
-The 0 VU point corresponds in the digital domain to the digital reference level (-18 or -20 dBFS.)
+The Gain indicator illuminates red when the gain level has been set to other than unity by the user.
+The 0 VU point corresponds in the digital domain to the digital reference level (-18 or -20 dBFS).